Dre Campbell Farm

 11. Yellow Sticky Fly Traps

-Yellow sticky fly traps will also help reduce infestations as the adult flies get caught on them.
+Yellow sticky fly traps will also help reduce infestations by catching adult flies.

 Place these traps around your garden.
-Also, regularly check and replace traps to maintain effectiveness.
+Also, regularly check and replace the traps to maintain effectiveness.

 12. Rotate Your Crops Frequently

 Crop rotation helps disrupt the life cycle of onion flies.
-Avoid planting alliums in the same spot each growing season, especially if the soil is presently infected with this pest.
+Avoid planting alliums in the same spot each growing season, especially if the soil is currently infected with this pest.

 Rotate with non-host crops to reduce the likelihood of infestation.